 #140: THIRTY YEARS IN TIBET.
 Movies have inured us to marvels: dragons fly in the night sky, babies pick up refrigerators, unlikely loves survive.
 But truth, we are told, is stranger, and sometimes it is.
-In 1994, Xinran Xue, then a journalist in Nanjing, received a phone call telling of a woman living in Suchou: Chinese, but wearing the traditional dress of Tibet.
+In 1994, Xinran Xue, then a journalist in Nanjing, received a phone call telling her of a woman living in Suchou: Chinese, but wearing the traditional dress of Tibet.
 Xinran found the woman, interviewed her at length, and her story, retold in the book Sky Burial (Doubleday, 2005) is subtitled “An Epic Love Story of Tibet.”
 Though a trim little book of some two hundred pages, epic it truly is.

 In post-war China, Shu Wen was unusual in being encouraged by her family to get an education; she entered medical school, where she would meet her future husband, Wang Kejun, who had been orphaned during the Sino-Japanese war.
 Kejun joined the People’s Army, and the two were completely out of touch for two years in the upheavals of the Communist takeover.
 Reunited, they completed their studies; Kejun was posted to Tibet.
 Shortly after, Wen received notice that Kejun had been killed in an “incident” in eastern Tibet.
 They had been married for one hundred days.
 This is the first ten pages of the book.